 ---|---|---|

 As you might expect, the teams with the most championships also make up the teams with the most victories.
-Mercedes jump up from fifth to 3rd position in this table.
-That goes to prove the Silver Arrows’ dominance during their seven championship-winning years.
 Ferrari remains way out in front and is the only constructor to take more than 200 race victories.

 Most pole positions (driver)